Wilhelm Olbers Focke

 In 1889 Focke conducted an inquiry into the former occurrence of malaria in Northern Germany.
 He also did much of the work throughout his life on the taxonomy of Rubus (Rosaceae) and published several studies (1877-1914).
+Between 1869 and 1872 he edited the exsiccata Rubi selecti, distributi a Dr. W. O. Focke.
 He wrote a number of section monographs for Adolf Engler and Karl Anton Eugen Prantl eds.
 Die Natürlichen Pflanzenfamilien in the family Rosaceae, notably regarding fruit-bearing plants of that family.

 Much of his other output was published in the Bremen periodical: Abhandlungen: Naturwissenschaftlicher Verein zu Bremen, a complete list of the published papers in this periodical is available.
 On examining the Focke entries on this list of articles, one can appreciate the wide range of subjects that he studied as well as the industry with which he applied himself to his work.